Ay00la/Bikeshare-Project/README.md

 **Note:** Ensure you are on the bikeshare-project working directory before running the commands above.

 ## Bike Share Data
-Over the past decade, bicycle-sharing systems have been growing in number and popularity in cities across the world.
-Bicycle-sharing systems allow users to rent bicycles on a very short-term basis for a price.
-This allows people to borrow a bike from point A and return it at point B, though they can also return it to the same location if they'd like to just go for a ride.
-Regardless, each bike can serve several users per day.

-In this project, I use data provided by [Motivate](https://www.motivateco.com/), a bike share system provider for many major cities in the United States, to uncover bike share usage patterns.
+In this project, Data was provided by [Motivate](https://www.motivateco.com/), a bike share system provider for many major cities in the United States, to uncover bike share usage patterns.
 You will compare the system usage between three large cities: Chicago, New York City, and Washington, DC.

 **Note:** Sample bikeshare data have been provided.